NextGen-Coders-Academy/website-1.0/database/README.md

 };
 ```

 Note: The `createdAt` and `updatedAt` fields are auto-generated within the migration.
-There are multiple ways to set the default timestamp:
+If a new model is created, a default value for those fields must be set:
 ```
-setting defaultValue in migration file
 ...
 createdAt: {
         allowNull: false,